vmad18/transformers/README.md

 # Transformers
-Implementation of different transformers or MSA based models.
+Implementation of different transformers/MSA based architectures.
 Additional models will be implemented.